Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Experimental Setup

 \subsection{Baseline and Ablation}

-\paragraph{Baseline} We utilize several variants of the Qwen3 model family~\citep{yang2025qwen3technicalreport} as \textsc{Plan2Evolve} base models, specifically Qwen3-4B-Instruct-2507 (denoted as Qwen3-4B) and Qwen3-8B.
-The resulting planning-enhanced models are compared not only against their original base models but also against other SOTA LLMs of similar sizes.
-These include open-source models such as Gemma3-4B and Gemma3-12B \citep{Gemma-Team2025-qg}, as well as closed-source models such as GPT-4o\citep{OpenAI2023-cx}.
-Details on baseline model selection and implementation are provided in ~\Cref{EID}.
+\textbf{Baseline Models:} We utilize Qwen3-4B-Instruct-2507 (denoted as Qwen3-4B)~\citep{yang2025qwen3technicalreport} as the \textsc{Self-CriTeach} base model.
+The resulting model, \textit{SCT-4B}, is compared against the base model and other state-of-the-art LLMs of comparable scale.
+These include a larger variant from the Qwen3 family, Qwen3-8B, and other open-source models such as Mistral-24B, Ministral-8B~\citep{Liu2026ministral3}, Gemma3-12B, Gemma3-4B~\citep{Gemma-Team2025-qg}, as well as closed-source models such as GPT-4o~\citep{hurst2024gpt}.
+Details on baseline model selection and implementation are provided in~\Cref{EID}.